 If a doctor wants to assess a person’s risk for developing coronary heart disease or other atherosclerotic problems, they will likely order a lipoprotein, or lipid, panel.
 A lipoprotein panel will provide information about a person’s:

 - triglycerides level in the blood

-According to the Department of Health and Human Services, a person will need to fast for 8 to 12 hours before a lipoprotein panel.
+According to the Department of Health and Human Services, a person will need to fast for

 If the results indicate abnormal levels of any cholesterol or triglycerides, it could indicate that the person is at higher risk of developing cardiovascular disease.

 The basic metabolic panel (BMP) measures the levels of different chemicals found in the plasma portion of the blood.

 The BMP, also known as a blood chemistry 8 test, provides information about the bones, muscles, and organs.